ccosse/colormyworld/README.md

 ## History:
 Originally developed for GIS Day 2015, Georgetown Guyana, while I was serving as a GIS Web Applications Developer with [Peace Corps Response](https://www.peacecorps.gov/volunteer/is-peace-corps-right-for-me/peace-corps-response/).
 Subsequent improvements were made during an 8 week course taught at [GGMC, Guyana](http://www.ggmc.gov.gy/).
 Another round of improvements came in late 2016 while living in Stimulating Portland, Oregon, and integrating it with the [NetDispenser](https://netdispenser.github.io/).
-In 2017 I ported it to Sugarizer with help from Lionel Laské.
+In 2017 I ported it to Sugarizer with help from Lionel Laské as part of the [same experiment](https://netdispenser.github.io/).
+In June 2017 I developed this prototype color-sequence tool, in-part to address the ugly random colorization during Tour mode.

 ### Icons credits:
 * Earth by Peter van Driel from the Noun Project